 - Purchasing a new vehicle or replacing an existing one.

 - Changing the ownership structure of your business.

-- Offering new products, services or expanding products into new markets (e.g. outside of Canada).
+- Offering new products or services, or expanding products into new markets (e.g. outside of Canada).

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.